Here are 13 awesome eyeglasses craft ideas to help you keep your eyeglasses safe and also repurpose those old eyeglasses cases.

 My last tip is that since I am ALWAYS washing schmutz off of my family’s glasses, my favorite cleaning method is using warm water and a drop of Dawn dish soap.
 It cuts through the greasy fingerprints and other noxious substances we seem to accumulate on our glasses.
 I wipe them off with a paper towel and they are sparkling clean and streak free.
 (Psst, don’t tell my optometrist’s office that I use paper towels.
 They recommend cloth, but I find the paper towels work best for us…)

 I hope you found some fun new ways to protect those eyeglasses!
 Believe me, with 5 of us all wearing glasses, we know how expensive they can be!

-Here is our 4-eyed family (taken on Easter this year)!
+Here is our 4-eyed family (taken on Easter last year)!

 How do you keep your glasses safe?